Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Millbank has 14 active public transport stops, all of which are bus stops.
-These stops are served by five different routes that together offer 222 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located 208 meters from the nearest stop.
+These stops are served by 5 different routes that together offer 222 weekly passenger trips.
+The accessibility of these services is rated as good, with residents typically living just 208 meters from the nearest stop.

-On average, there are 31 trips per day across all routes, which amounts to approximately 15 weekly trips per individual stop.
+On average, there are 31 trips per day across all routes, which amounts to about 15 weekly trips per individual stop.

 Frequently Asked Questions - Transport